Countries hosting Afghan refugees

 According to the United Nations High Commissioner for Refugees, Pakistan, which has the longest border with all of Afghanistan’s neighbors, already has about 1.4 million registered refugees who have been living there for decades.
 The number will be doubled if non-registrants are taken into account.

-When he learned that the Taliban had seized power, hundreds of terrified Afghan civilians gathered in that border town, but only merchants with valid travel documents were allowed to pass.
+When he learned that the Taliban had seized power, hundreds of terrified Afghan civilians gathered in the border town, but only merchants with valid travel documents were allowed to pass.

 You may also be interested in: